 Federal Response to America’s Opioid Crisis

-The initiatives taken in Indiana echoes those taken by federal agencies nationwide.
+The initiatives taken in Indiana echo those taken by federal agencies nationwide.
 The American Medical Association has developed a website focused on ending the opioid crisis in America.
 Called End the Epidemic, the website features education and training resources that are available in each state.
 Additionally, the site contains a registry where states can register Prescription Drug Monitoring Programs (PDMP’s).
 The site also contains recommendations and actions that can be taken to end the stigma surrounding opioid addiction as well as other forms of substance abuse.

 Recently, the White House launched two websites that address the nation’s ongoing opioid crisis:

-- Opioids.gov was created to educate the public about the causes of opioid addiction and the steps the government will take to fight overprescribing, stopping the flow of illicit opioids and providing easily accessible treatment options.
+- Opioids.gov was created to educate the public about the causes of opioid addiction and the steps the government will take to fight overprescribing, stopping the flow of illicit opioids, and providing easily accessible treatment options.

 - The Crisis Next Door (www.crisisnextdoor.org) is a website where anyone can watch stories about opioid addiction submitted by people from across the nation.
-People who access the site also have the opportunity to upload their own video sharing how you overcame opioid addiction or are helping a loved one who is battling addiction.
+People who access the site also have the opportunity to upload their own video sharing how they overcame opioid addiction or are helping a loved one who is battling addiction.

 The Time is Now

-The development of the opioid app, websites and other social media shows the aggressive stance health officials are taking in addressing the ongoing crisis.
+The development of the opioid app, websites, and other social media shows the aggressive stance health officials are taking in addressing the ongoing crisis.
 In 2016, The CDC reports there were more than 63,600 drug overdose deaths in the United States.
 Of those deaths, two-thirds were attributed to opioid drugs such as prescription painkillers and heroin.
 With no signs of decreasing, federal officials and agencies nationwide are pursuing all available options to educate and provide effective treatment options for those struggling with opioid addiction.

-If you or a loved one is struggling with an opioid addiction, today is the day you must find professional help.
+If you or a loved one is struggling with opioid addiction, today is the day you must find professional help.
 B-Hope has helped countless thousands of addicts nationwide break the cycle of addiction once and for all.
-We offer a wide range substance abuse treatment options that can be tailored to meet your needs.
+We offer a wide range of substance abuse treatment options that can be tailored to meet your needs.
 No matter the severity of your addiction, B-Hope features effective treatment programs that are proven to work.